 The curious thing is that the only renovated house in Malo Grablje is a tavern run by a local family and a great one too where we optionally can have tasty meal in a truly unforgettable setting.

 Please let us know should you choose to have lunch in a local tavern along the way so we can book it in advance.

-Note: Itinerary depends on weather conditions, time of season – daylight hours, group size and fitness level.
+Notes: Itinerary depends on weather conditions, time of season – daylight hours, group size and fitness level.
 Let us know if you have any relevant medical problems and food preferences/dietary restrictions.